Bigger is better . . . isn’t it?

 Could a shorter test give you the reliability, validity, and insights you need to support student success?

 Before you decide on your best assessment, there’s one more factor you need to consider—the critical element that bridges assessment and instruction.
-In our next post, we’ll examine why learning progressions are so essential for good assessments.
+In part two of this blog, we examine why learning progressions are so essential for good assessments.

 Beck, J. E., Mostow, J., & Bey, J. (2003).
 Can automated questions scaffold children’s reading comprehension?
 Pittsburgh, PA: Carnegie Mellon University Project LISTEN.